What Is Bus Stop Method: Explained for Primary School

 When do children learn about the bus stop method in the national curriculum?

-The formal method of division (informally known as the bus stop method) isn’t officially introduced until Year 5, but it is mentioned in the non-statutory guidance of the National Curriculum in Lower KS2:
+The bus stop method is the informal name for the formal method of division.
+It isn’t officially introduced until Year 5, but it is mentioned in the non-statutory guidance of the national curriculum in lower KS2:

 - In Year 3, “pupils develop reliable written methods for multiplication and division, starting with calculations of two-digit numbers by one-digit numbers and progressing to the formal written methods of short multiplication and division”.